Feb. 15, 2021

 Need help with your CV or career development?
 Feel free to reach out to one of our mentors

 If you’re lucky, you might already be close to getting an internship.

 Against popular belief, cold emailing to ask for internships can work - especially at big companies.
 But you need to find the right contact person.

-Try to find a manager, hiring contact or HR person of a company near you and reach out to them directly.
-You really need to refine your message before you click send.
-Be sure that your mail is properly formatted, free of typos, respectful and explains exactly who you are.
+Try to find a manager, hiring contact, or HR person of a company near you and reach out to them directly.
+You need to refine your message before you click send.
+Be sure that your mail is appropriately formatted, free of typos, respectful, and explains exactly who you are.

 For reference, this message was sent from our Founder to a Vice President at NVIDIA.
 Just weeks later, he got an internship there.

-Hey [redacted], I was wondering if there are any internship positions open at your Zurich offices?
-I’m currently doing Udacity’s SDCND and DLFND [info: contact new about these programs], as well as mentoring new students there, and looking for an opportunity to work in Deep Learning after this summer.
+Hey [redacted], I wondered if there are any internship positions open at your Zurich offices?
+I’m currently doing Udacity’s SDCND and DLFND [info: contact new about these programs] and mentoring new students there and looking for an opportunity to work in Deep Learning after this summer.

 Let’s assume the previous steps worked out perfectly.
 What now?
-Chances are, that you might need to decide between multiple interviews and offers.
+The chances are that you might need to decide between multiple interviews and offers.
 When making an internship decision, keep these pointers in mind.